SfTI-Robotics/Code-Comparison/Dueling DQN/README.md

 Updates the tree to add the new expeirnce instead of sum tree. assigns the data (experience) into the date frame. " we store a new experience in our tree.
 Each new experience will have priority = max_priority (and then this priority will be corrected during the training (when we'll calculating the TD error hence the priority score)."

 new experiences are equal to max priority

+def sample:

+1. First, to sample a minibatch of k size, the range [0, priority_total] is / into k ranges.
+The batch size (`n`) is inputted into the function.
+The batch index (`b_idx`) and Importance Sampling weights (`b_ISWeights`)  variables are initialised as empty arrays.
+The priority segments (ranges) are found by the total priority divided by the batch size.
+The importance sampling bias variable (`b`) is incremented when a new minibatch of experience is sampled.

+2. Then a value is uniformly sampled from each range
+A for loop is used to iterate through the batch size.
+From each priority segment (range), a value is randomly sampled between a maximum and minimum (variables `a` and `b`).

+3. We search in the sumtree, the experience where priority score correspond to sample values are retrieved from.
+Using the `get_leaf` function, the sumTree index, priority score, and experience is returned.

+4. Then, we calculate IS weights for each minibatch element

+def update_batch:

+update the priorities on the tree